You will find here a collection of example of use cases for several features of dar suite command-line tools.

 before and after saving our

 If you plan to share your DBP files, thanks to use the DBP convention.

-Since version 1.2.0 dar's user can have dar calling a command or scripts between slices, thanks to the -E, -F and -~ options, called DUC files.
+Since version 1.2.0 dar's user can have dar calling a command or scripts (called DUC files) between slices, thanks to the -E, -F and -~ options.
 To be able to easily share your DUC commands or scripts, I propose you the following convention:

-If you have interesting DUC scripts, you are welcome to contact me by email, for I add them on the web site and in the following releases.
-For now, check doc/samples directory for a few examples of DUC files.
+If you have interesting DUC scripts, you are welcome to contact dar maintainer (and not the maintainer of particular distro) by email, for it be add on the web site and in the following releases For now, check doc/samples directory for a few examples of DUC files.

 Note that all DUC scripts are expected to return a exit status of zero meaning that the operation has succeeded.
 If another exit status has been returned, dar asks the user for decision (or aborts if no user has been identified, for example, dar is not ran under a controlling terminal).

 Same as above, the following convention is proposed to ease the sharing of Dar Backup Preparation files:

 use the ".dbp" extension to show anyone the script/command respect the following

 must be called from dar with the following arguments:

 example.dbp %p %f %u %g %c [other optional arguments]